-Chiropractors wishing to practise in the UK and who hold a chiropractic qualification achieved outside the EU must first pass our Test of Competence (TOC).
+Chiropractors wishing to practise in the UK and who hold a chiropractic qualification achieved overseas must first pass our Test of Competence (TOC).
 Successful candidates are then eligible to apply for registration.
 Only once registration has been granted can a chiropractor practise in the UK.

 To pass the test of competence candidates must demonstrate to a panel of chiropractors that they meet the standards set out in our The Code, to assure us that they can practise safely in the UK.

 Test of Competence interviews are conducted remotely via Microsoft Teams.